 Discover Bollington …

 Bollington Civic Society has developed a Discovery Centre at Clarence Mill which provides the visitor with a stimulating insight into the history of the town, especially its cotton town years.
 The following text tries to distil the essence of the town …

 Bollington – the small town with the village atmosphere at its heart, it is often referred to as a Lancashire mill town in the Derbyshire hills of Cheshire – the Happy Valley.
 Situated on the very edge of the Peak District National Park, Bollington is a traditional stone built mill town, the only stone built community in Cheshire, nestling in the valleys on the sides of green hills which look away over the Cheshire plain.

 Narrow streets lead through the town providing tantalising views of hills, valleys and the very quarries from which the building stone was hewn by the sweat of its early inhabitants.
 Many of their descendants live here to this day – once a Bollingtonian always a Bollingtonian!

-The great variety of community activities include theatre, music, choral, many sports, scouts & guides, special interest groups for young and old, the Bridgend Centre, together with every variety of church.
+The great variety of community activities include theatre, music, choral, many sports, scouts & guides, special interest groups for young and old, and the Bridgend Centre.